Skip to content

 Reviewed by OnlineDermatologist Clinical Content Team

-Rashes clinical guidance image Rashes 6 min read
+Scarring clinical guidance image Scarring 8 min read

-If you are dealing with Rashes, this article was written for first-time patients and focuses on medication suitability, side-effect monitoring, and follow-up intervals without unnecessary medical jargon.
+If you are dealing with Scarring, this article was written for first-time patients and focuses on first-line and step-up treatment options without unnecessary medical jargon.

-In consultation, image quality and timeline are used to guide safe planning. safety checks focus on contraindications, pregnancy status, and interaction risk.
-Escalate quickly if red-flag symptoms occur: rash with breathing issues, facial swelling, severe pain, high fever, or blistering.
+In consultation, image quality and timeline are used to guide safe planning. care plans are built around response, tolerability, and clinical safety boundaries.
+Escalate quickly if red-flag symptoms occur: infected painful scar, rapid growth, ulceration, or severe functional limitation.

 This version is designed for people booking dermatology care for the first time.